-Sure some of us are good at a few things, some might even be experts in some areas, but that doesn’t mean that confidence works in every single arena.
+Sure some of us are good at a few things, and some might even be experts in some areas, but that doesn't mean that confidence works in every single arena.

 We can’t all be above average at knowing the ins and outs of the property world.

 In fact, if most people compared themselves with property professionals, whose success is predicated on understanding the sector, they're probably going to come out second best.

 The truth of the matter is if you don't know your own strengths and weaknesses when it comes to property or any financial strategy, that overconfidence will likely catch up with you and you'll pay for it – literally.

 Humans all have emotions and sometimes they can get the better of us.

 But a successful investment strategy has no room for emotion – it needs to be developed around cold hard facts.

 The problem with property is that we all seem to have a deep emotional connection to it because we've all had childhood homes or we've long had a desire to be a homeowner.